5 Steps to Getting Your Company to Pay for Executive Education

 Next you will need to demonstrate how the skills you would learn through the programme will directly improve your productivity, ability, or an aspect of the organisation that clearly needs improving.
 Make a list of of these benefits and fine tune them to better fit your argument.
 Think about the ways that your improvement from this programme can contribute to your work performance, and ultimately make a difference in your company.

-Step 4: Organize your Argument
+Step 4: Organise your Argument

 Step 5: Have the Conversation